Anglo American to shed thousands of jobs to counter metal price slump

 "This will be another tough few months, but it is the right call to accelerate our plans now to create the Anglo American that we all want to see -- effective, efficient and robust."

-After receiving earlier this month $1.6 billion from the sale of its stake in building materials company Lafarge Tarmac, the company expects to raise a further $1.4 billion from the sale of non-core assets including some copper, coal and platinum ones over the next couple of years.
+After receiving earlier this month $1.6 billion (1.03 billion pounds) from the sale of its stake in building materials company Lafarge Tarmac, the company expects to raise a further $1.4 billion from the sale of non-core assets including some copper, coal and platinum ones over the next couple of years.

-It maintained its interim dividend of $0.32 per share even though many analysts suggested it could cut it to shore up its balance sheet.
+It maintained its interim dividend of $0.32 per share even though many analysts suggested it should cut it to shore up its balance sheet.

 In line with a warning issued earlier this month, Anglo took a non-cash impairment charge of $3.5 billion after tax.